 Inclusive Innovation in EdTech - A Necessity in the Age of AI

-A person sitting at a table studying something in a book, with a closed laptop in front of
+A person sitting at a table studying something in a book, with a closed laptop in front of.
+Langly logo in the bottom left corner

 The rapid integration of AI in EdTech has brought about significant advancements, but it also presents challenges, particularly concerning inclusivity and effectiveness.